vbrazao/rethinking_2022/homework/week-1_vasco/week01_vasco-brazao.md

 ![](week01_vasco-brazao_files/figure-html/prob.four.calc-1.png)<!-- -->

-The histogram shows that the biased generating process tends to produce proportions of water close to 56%, departing for the true value of 70%.
+The histogram shows that the biased generating process tends to produce proportions of water close to 56%, departing from the true value of 70%.

 Even though I can simulate this I'm not sure how to turn this into a likelihood yet, so not sure how to "analyze" this biased data...
-I guess it's like a zero-inflated beta model?
+I guess it's like a zero-inflated binomial model?